awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + View all active items.
 + View archived items that are complete.
 + Add a new item.
-+ Convert an active item into an archived item.
++ Archive an active item.
 + Send a report to an email recipient.

 The React SPA displays *active* and *archive* items.
-For example, the following illustration shows the React application displaying active data.
+For example, the following illustration shows the React application displaying active items.

 ![AWS Tracking Application](images/client.png)

-Likewise, the following illustration shows the React application displaying archived data.
+Likewise, the following illustration shows the React application displaying archived items.

 ![AWS Tracking Application](images/clientarc.png)